akashgupta222/mckinsey_recommendation/README.md

 # mckinsey_recommendation
-Solution for mckinsey recommendation challenge held on analyticsvidhya.
+Solution for mckinsey recommendation challenge held on analyticsvidhya (3rd rank)

 Approach:
 1. Thought of it as a problem where a sequence of words used to predict the next word (like in time series) or similar words (like in market basket analysis)